Parthglitch123/Veron1CA/README.md

 ## Features
 Veron1CA is designed to be the collab of a Discord moderation bot and a chill music bot.
 It mainly focuses on next level server moderation, which can make customizing and controlling Discord servers a breeze!
 Here are a few things that come with it under the hood:

-- Almost every necessary moderation command with some creative ones as well.
+- Almost every necessary moderation command with some alien ones as well.
 - Continuously updating codebase with regular maintenance.
 - Built with modern, organized Python syntax.